maddoxx02/MicroClust/README.md

 # Citing the toolbox:
-If you use this toolbox, pLease cite using:
+If you use this toolbox, please cite the following paper: